This braised sticky pork belly recipe is sweet, sour, salty and spicy and all ways around my idea of indulgent comfort food.

 Instructions

-- Slice the garlic as thinly as you can.
+- Peel the garlic then slice it as thinly as you can.

-- Clean out the pan and then add half of the cooking oil.
+- Clean out the pan and return it to a high heat, when it is hot add half of the cooking oil.

-- Add the sliced onion and pork and cook for 10-12 minutes on a high heat to get a little colour.
+- Add the sliced onion and pork and cook for 10-12 minutes to get a little colour.

 - Throw in the garlic, chilli flakes and black pepper and cook for another 60 seconds.